-The Newcomers Youth is a project which target group is the young LGBTQI people (15-30 years old) who are asylum seekers, undocumented or Newcomers in Sweden.
+Newcomers Youth is a project which target group are young LGBTQI people (15-30 years old) who are asylum seekers, undocumented or Newcomers in Sweden.
 The overarching aim of this project is to provide a safe space, advice, counseling, and resources for the physical and mental wellbeing of the mentioned group.
 Newcomers Youths foundation is combined by these four pillars: safety, representation, community and justice, where the perspectives and needs of the target group are in focus.

 The activities at Newcomers Youth include weekly hangouts, lectures/creative workshops, yearly summer camps, mental health counseling, and legal advice.
 Newcomers Youth is committed to spread knowledge about the challenges that young LGBTQI newcomers in Sweden experience.
 We work actively to strengthen the well-being of Newcomers Youth members in many aspects, as well as to overcoming social and legal vulnerability and injustice.

 In order to participate in the Newcomers Youth activities, you must be a member of RFSL Ungdom which is free of charge if you are between 0-30.

 The Newcomers Youth project is financed by Arvsfonden.

 (Swedish Inheritance Fund) is the most crucial contributor to Newcomers Youth, and without their financial support, it would be impossible to realize our project.
 In general, they support non-profit organizations and voluntary associations to help improve conditions for children, young people, and people with disabilities.
 The fund is administered by Kammarkollegiet (the Swedish Legal, Financial, and Administrative Services Agency).